Tall Man Riding

 Story & Plot Summary: Tall Man Riding

-Quick Plot Summary: Released in 1955, Tall Man Riding is a Action, Western film directed by Lesley Selander.
+Quick Plot Summary: Released in 1955, Tall Man Riding is a Action, Western film directed by Lesley Selander, written by Joseph Hoffman.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Randolph Scott.
+It provides a scannable look at the movie's central conflict involving Randolph Scott as Larry Madden.

 Ending Explained: Tall Man Riding